-Whether you’re a franchisor or franchisee, writing a clear and thorough business plan is one of the best ways to ensure a successful franchise experience.
+Whether you’re a franchisor or franchisee, writing a clear and thorough business plan is one of the best ways to boost your franchise experience.
 A business plan encourages you to consider any potential problems or unrealistic expectations that may occur, working through a plan to face them.
 Not to mention, a detailed business plan is crucial to encourage investors, as it gives them a realistic assessment of the potential success of your business.

 Although the creation of a business plan may seem daunting or complicated, there are steps that any prospective franchisor can follow to make the process run more smoothly.
 These include:

 A Market Analysis

 Especially where third party financing is concerned, be sure to keep the plan clean, concise, and direct to encourage investment.

 The first part of any business plan should briefly summarize the entire plan.
 This section is crucial, as it gives potential investors a first impression of the business you are franchising.
 Produce a complete description of the business, including the products or services sold.
 Much like Item 1 of any FDD, also provide an overview of the company’s history and growth.

 Show third party investors that you’re not simply jumping into business by providing a well-researched market analysis.
 This analysis should focus closely on the specific area in which the business will be located, emphasizing why there is a good fit.
 Describe the size of your market and the demographic that makes it up.
 Is the market of your business undersaturated?
 While it may seem counterintuitive, provide a brief analysis of any competitors, emphasizing why your business will be better than the others.
 Finally, it can be wise to speak with an expert.
 Ask them to provide a professional opinion on the trends and potential growth of your market of choice.